Team-building games for companies, organizations, and teams

 Interfaces, change, departmental work

 Important: This game does not work with just any puzzle.
-The learning effect arises because central pieces only fit if they are counter-intuitively turned.
+The learning effect arises because key pieces only fit when turned counterintuitively.
 Intuition leads to a dead end – the team must rethink.

-Tool: Team Puzzle – Experience Perspective Shift in the Team
+Tool: Team Puzzle – Experience a perspective shift within the team

 17) Decision Matrix